arangodb/docs/3.5/programs-arangod-temp.md

 operating system's temporary directory.
 To avoid data loss the temporary path should not overlap with any directories that contain important data, for example, the instance's database directory.

+If the temporary path is set to the same directory as the instance's database directory, a startup error will be logged from ArangoDB 3.4.8 onwards.
+ArangoDB 3.5 and higher will additionally abort the startup with such configuration.